Quick facts about Gum Problems

 As mentioned above, there are three main types of gum problems that are more likely to affect a woman throughout her reproductive life: gingivitis, its more serious form of periodontitis, and the still obscure canker sores.

 Learning about the causes of gum problems provides the key to understanding how to prevent and treat this troublesome symptom.
 While the exact causes of gum problems are complex and not completely understood, most doctors and researchers believe hormonal changes are the primary cause of gum problems.
-In addition to these completely normal hormonal causes, other factors and medical conditions can, in more rare instances, cause gum problems.
+In addition to these completely normal hormonal causes, other factors and medical conditions can, in more unusual instances, cause gum problems.

 Continue reading to learn more about both the hormonal, and other, causes of gum disease.